-8. You are protected in law from harassment and bullying when you raise a legitimate concern.
+- 9. You are protected in law from harassment and bullying when you raise a legitimate concern.
 We will not tolerate any harassment or victimisation (including informal pressure) and we will take action to protect you when you raise a concern believed to be in the public interest.
-We will take disciplinary or corrective action should anyone attempt to victimise the whistleblower or prevent concerns being raised.
+We will take disciplinary or corrective action should anyone attempt to victimise the whistleblower or prevent concerns being raised. - 10.
 You shouldn't be victimised if you report something.
-This means that your job and opportunities for future promotion or training shouldn't be put at risk because you've raised a real concern, as long as you do this in the proper way.
+This means that your job and opportunities for future promotion or training shouldn't be put at risk because you've raised a real concern, as long as you do this in the proper way. - 11.
 If you're instructed to cover up a wrongdoing, the person who tells you to do this is committing a disciplinary offence.
 If you're told not to raise or follow up any concern, even by a person in authority such as a manager, you shouldn't agree to stay silent.
-You should report the matter following this guidance.
+You should report the matter following this guidance. - 12.
+We will respect your confidentiality as far as we can but there are times when we cannot guarantee this, for example, where if the whistleblowing relates to a criminal offence or if there are child protection or adult safeguarding issues.
+You must say straight away if you do not want anyone else to know it was you who raised the concern.